linnarsson-lab/ceftools/README.md

 The output file is sorted by the first column, which has CellID '1772067057_G07', in descending order.
 You can verify this by doing `< oligos_sorted.cef cef view`.

 **Note:** when sorting by column, the "attr=X" clause must be put in double quotes (as above), or bash will interpret the equals sign as a variable assignment.

+### Sort (SPIN)

+Sort rows based on correlations using the [SPIN algorithm](http://bioinformatics.oxfordjournals.org/content/21/10/2301.full)

+Synopsis:

+	cef sort --spin 			Sort rows by SPIN

+	Options:

+		--corrfile "FILE"		Write the correlation matrix to the given file

+Example:

+	< oligos.cef cef sort --spin --corrfile oligos_spin_corrs.tab > oligos_spin_sorted.cef

+Output:

+The output file is sorted by correlation similarity, and the row correlation matrix is written to the indicated file in tab-delimited text format.

 ### Select